-Article 33 Transitional arrangements
+Article 36 Transitional arrangements

-- 1. Exam candidates who began the Commercial Law programme before 1 September 2012 have to meet the requirements of specialisation 1.
-Commercial and Company Law referred to in Article 8 (LL.M. programme specialisations). - 2.
-The provisions of the '2013 Transitional Arrangements for the Commercial Law programme,' appended to the OER, apply to exam candidates who began the Commercial Law programme before 1 September 2013.
+- 1. Students who began the Commercial Law programme before 1 September 2012 have to meet the requirements of specialisation 1.
+Commercial and Company Law in Article 8 (LL.M. programme specialisations). - 2.
+The provisions of the '2013 Transitional Arrangements for the Commercial Law programme,' appended to the OER, apply to students who began the Commercial Law programme before 1 September 2013.